Disease and illness aren’t something that just affects humans.

 - Feline rhinotracheitis

 The vaccinations given tend to protect against more than one disease at once.
-These vaccines are given names which refer to those which they protect against, including:
+These vaccines are given names that refer to those which they protect against, including:

 Exactly what schedule of vaccinations your kitten will need will be recommended by your vet, but typically you can expect most felines to be vaccinated in accordance with the following guidelines: